webmeshproj/webmesh-vdi/doc/crds.md

 ### AuthProvider

 AuthProvider defines an interface for handling login attempts.
-Currently only Local auth (db-based) is supported, however other integrations such as LDAP or OAuth can implement this interface.
+Currently only local auth (using the secrets backend) is supported, however other integrations such as LDAP or OAuth can implement this interface.

 ### AuthResult